-It is worth noting that the ADD's Area Agency on Aging served 141,923 meals in 2021.
-With their assistance, the LTADD's State Health Insurance Program (SHIP) helped over 300 seniors save \$266,300 during the 2021 Medicare Open Enrollment.
-Further, over 250 participants received services through the Medicaid Waiver Program which allows medically, intellectually, or developmentally disabled participants to stay in their homes.
+LTADD's Area Agency on Aging served 152,433 meals in 2022.
+The demand for meals continues to increase, 141,923 meals were served in 2021.
+Staff assisted over 500 seniors save more than \$980,000 through the State Health Insurance Program (SHIP) during the 2022 Medicare Open Enrollment.
+Further, over 300 participants received services through the Medicaid Waiver Program which allows medically, intellectually, or developmentally disabled participants to stay in their homes.